zellyirigon/Working_with_Files_in_Python/README.md

 ## What You’ll Find Here 🔍

-- Creating text and CSV files.
+- Creating text, json and CSV files.
 - Reading file content and looping through lines.
 - Writing and appending data to files.
-- Moving, renaming, and deleting files with `os` and `shutil`.
+- Moving, copying, and renaming files with `os` and `shutil`.

 ## Why It Matters 💡